Mutual Trust in Regional and Interregional Cooperation on Counterterrorism: An Analysis of the EU and ASEAN Approaches.

 This analysis will not only be useful at the horizontal level – between competent authorities within and between the regions - but also the vertical level - between the citizens and the public authorities.

-The main task of the past months was to discuss the common terminology to adopt in comparaitve regionalism.
+- The main task of the past months was to discuss the common terminology to adopt in comparative regionalism.
 This is reflected in Chapter 2.

 Céline C. Cocq obtained a Law degree (2005) from the University of Lille II, a Master degree in International Humanitarian Law (2010) from the University Paul Cezanne (Aix-en-Provence), two University Diplomas in Criminology from the Institute of Criminology in Lille and Criminal Studies (2005 and 2011) and a LL.M. in Public International Law (2012) from the Université libre de Bruxelles.